kyledufrane/phase_2_project_vac_pandas/README.md

 ### Data Preparation

 Our exploratory data analysis began with identifying feature types and null values.
-We elminated all null values and replaced them with the median value of their respective columns due to the columns having a binary value.
+We eliminated all null values and replaced them with the median value of their respective columns due to the columns having a binary value.
 I.E. 1 in waterfront shows the house is waterfront while 0 shows the  house is not waterfront property.

-Next, we stripped the data column and created two separate columns (year and month).
-Once the columns were created we used the OrdinalEncoder to created new columns for each value within the column.
+Next, we stripped the date column and created two separate columns (year and month).
+Once the columns were created we used the OrdinalEncoder to created new columns for each value within the column inturn this will add value to our model.

 Once our data was cleaned, we identified our highest correlated columns to use in the model and dropped any that may negatively effect out model.
-When multicollinearity was identified, we removed one of the values from the pair which had the least effect on the model.
+When multicollinearity was identified (two columns correlating with eachother excluding the target (price)), we removed one of the values from the pair which had the least effect on the model.
 In total, we found two instances of two values having a high collinearity with each other.
 We chose to drop sqft_lot and sqft_above.
 See below results.

 Lastly, we chose our relevant columns that would have a positive effect on the model.
-Refer to techincal notebook for said columns.
+Please refer to techincal notebook for these columns.

 Collinearity: